MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/manage-starknet-accounts.md

 };
 ```

-## Retrieve connected Starknet accounts
+## Retrieve the connected account

-To retrieve and display connected Starknet accounts, use the `get-starknet` library in combination with React hooks:
+To retrieve and display a user's connected Starknet account, use the `get-starknet` library in
+combination with React hooks.
+The following example displays the connected account address if available, and displays buttons to
+connect or disconnect the account.

 ```javascript
 import { useStarknet, useConnectors } from "@starknet-react/core";